kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ~~~

 **Track Priority**:
-The priority of this track within the *broadcast*.
+The priority of this track within the session.
-Note that this is slightly different than SUBSCRIBE, which is scoped to a session not broadcast.
 The publisher SHOULD transmit subscriptions with *higher* values first during congestion.

 **Group Latest**: